 Donations are being accepted to support our annual summer picnic.
 If you have items to donate to the Penny Raffle stand please give them to Linda Fowler, Deb Keilbach, or Geri Pollmann.
 If you would rather make a cash donation to be put toward purchased prizes, please drop your donation in the Sunday collection in an envelope marked “Penny Raffle”.
 Contact Linda at 973-2777 for more information.

-Also, please drop off baskets with items or cash for the Basket Stand at Rosie Kapp’s house.
+Also, please drop off baskets items, cash or completed baskets for the Basket Stand by calling Rosie at 978-7196.
 Some baskets are in the back of church if you need one for your items.
-Please contact Rosie at 978-7196 for more information.